 - Stage 5 Post Carbon Filter: 1 Year

-It is all depends on the capacity of the water usage that you consume.
-You can always refer to the comprehensive troubleshooting guide in the user manual if you have any problem of the system.
+It all depends on the capacity of the water usage that you consume.
+You can always refer to the comprehensive troubleshooting guide in the user manual if you have any problems with the system.
 If the water pressure turns low, it might be a sign for you to look for a filter replacement.

 The Voice From Existing Owners

-As the iSpring RCC7 reverse osmosis system has been reviewed and used by thousands of customer, it is good to listen to some feedbacks from them on the pros and cons.
+As the iSpring RCC7 reverse osmosis system has been reviewed and used by thousands of customers, it is good to listen to some feedback from them on the pros and cons.

 - WQA Gold Seal Award: One of the greatest award from WQA to certified the great quality of the system.